Obayashi Group's Strengths by the Numbers

 Based on the Obayashi Basic Principles, the Obayashi Group works to solve social and corporate sustainability issues through its business using both financial and non-financial capital, aiming to achieve its long-term vision, Obayashi Sustainability Vision 2050.

-- Solid demand in areas such as factories in line with the relocation of production bases back to Japan, data centers, redevelopment, renewal and renovation, and smart cities
+- Solid demand in areas such as factories, data centers, redevelopment, renewal and renovation, and smart cities

 - Rapidly increasing and diversifying customer needs relating to social issues, such as carbon neutrality and well-being

-- Unprecedented price rises on a wide range of construction materials and labor cost
+- Price rises on a wide range of construction materials, as well as increased labor costs

-- Tight supply chains condition due to increased demand
+- Tight supply chain conditions due to increased demand

-- Application of cap on overtime work in the revised Labor Standards Act from April 2024, shortage of skilled workers in the construction industry resulting from a declining birthrate and aging population
+- Shortage of engineers and workers in the construction industry resulting from a declining birthrate and aging population

 - Intensifying competition due to lack of expected significant expansion of the domestic construction market

-- Ability to make high-value-added proposals that demonstrate comprehensive prowess through cooperation among business development, design, procurement, and production divisions, and Group companies
+- Ability to make high-value-added proposals that demonstrate comprehensive prowess through cooperation among marketing, design,procurement divisions and construction sites, and Group companies

 - Ability to handle various types of construction, together with our supply chains, backed by our experience in numerous building projects for a wide variety of purposes nationwide